mreidsma/RWD_Article/rwd.markdown

 		}

-This solution is simple and relies only on

-JavaScript has gotten a bad rap over the past decade, but it's an important tool for building and customizing sophisticated front-end experiences for our users.
-One of the main reasons it has gotten such a bad rap in the past is

-## Thinking big: campus-wide RWD

-## GVSU Library website goes responsive

 RWD at GVSU
 Goals for the site: usable on any device, attractive (and maybe fun) on more capable devices